jenkinsci/pipeline-plugin/COMPATIBILITY.md

 ## Clouds

-Do not necessarily need any special integration, but are encouraged to use `OnceRetentionStrategy` from `durable-task` to allow flow builds to survive restarts.
+Do not necessarily need any special integration, but are encouraged to use `OnceRetentionStrategy` from `durable-task` to allow Pipeline builds to survive restarts.

 ## Custom steps